voytas75/AIPSTeam/README.md

 - **Error Handling**: Robust error handling mechanisms to capture and log errors.
 - **Version Control**: Saves and updates code versions with detailed logs.
 - **Interactive Menu**: Provides an interactive menu for suggesting new features, analyzing code, generating documentation, and more.
+- **Input Check**: Checks user input and tests if clarification and more context are needed to ensure comprehensive understanding and accurate processing.

 ## User Guide